mgalao/programming-for-data-science-assignment-1/README.md

 - **<u>Platform</u>**: Moodle
 - **Deadline**: 4th October, 11:59 PM

-## Project Overview
+## Assignment Overview
-This repository contains the materials for our group project in the Programming for Data Science course.
+This repository contains the materials for our first homework assignment in the Programming for Data Science course.
 Our task is ...

-## Project Requirements
+## Assignment Requirements
 ...